 A Retinoscope will be used in the eye test to get an objective result of your refraction (prescription) by your Optometrist by observing the patterns of light shone onto your retina at the back of your eye.

 A Refractor Head (Phoroptor) or Spectacle Lens Trial Set will be used to test your vision to determine if you need a prescription.
 Essentially, these two instruments do the same thing.
 The Refractor Head contains the trial lenses internally, whereas the traditional trial lens set involves the Optometrist manually changing the trail lenses to determine the best vision.
 This is a standard part of all the Medicare eye tests we conduct in our Sydney CBD office.

 A Slit Lamp Bi Microscope will be used for a highly illuminated and magnified view of the structures of your eyes.
-It is particularly useful in determining if there are any issues with cataract developments as well as examining the cornea and other parts of front portion of the eye.
-During your Medicare eye test, this instrument offers a really good view of eye lid margins which is important for the assessment and treatment of dry eye symptoms, which is becoming much more common because of the amount of time Sydney office workers spend staring at their computer screens
+It is particularly useful in determining if there are any issues with cataract developments as well as examining the cornea and other parts of the front portion of the eye.
+During your Medicare eye test, this instrument offers a really good view of eyelid margins which is important for the assessment and treatment of dry eye symptoms, which is becoming much more common because of the amount of time Sydney office workers spend staring at their computer screens.

 An Ophthalmoscope is used to look directly into the back of the eye to examine the health of your retina.
 This part of the eye test takes very little time but gives our optometrist an excellent view of the back of your eye where they can look for any evidence of macular degeneration or bleeding blood vessels which are uniquely visible on the surface of the retina.